Climate Change and Transport

 On 31 May 2017 the Minister for Transport, Tourism and Sport Government published the National Policy Framework for Alternative Fuels Infrastructure for Transport in Ireland (NPF) (Irish version)and its associated Public Consultation Report, Strategic Environmental Assessment (SEA) Statement and Natura Impact Report.

-This Department, together with the Department of Communications, Climate Action and Environment (DCCAE), developed the NPF to support the deployment of alternative fuels for transport in Ireland arising from obligations associated with Directive 2014/94/EU and assist in removing any barriers that exist towards greater uptake of low emissions vehicles (LEVs), including in the public transport fleet.
+This Department, together with the Department of Communications, Climate Action and Environment (DCCAE), developed the NPF to support the distribution of alternative fuels for transport in Ireland and help remove any barriers that exist towards greater uptake of low emissions vehicles (LEVs), including in the public transport fleet.

 Transitioning away from the use of oil over the coming decades will not only help to meet climate objectives but it will also have co-benefits in terms of air quality.
-It is expected that the transport sector will move predominantly to electricity for passenger cars, commuter rail and taxis by 2030.
-Natural gas, along with some electrification, will provide an interim alternative solution for larger road vehicles - freight and buses.
-It is envisaged that biofuels will continue to play a role over the next ten years or so.
+It is expected that the transport sector will move mainly to electricity for passenger cars, commuter rail and taxis by 2030.
+Natural gas, along with some electrification, will provide a temporary alternative solution for larger road vehicles - freight and buses.
+It is believed that biofuels will continue to play a role over the next ten years or so.

 Low Emissions Vehicles (LEV) Task Force